echozhjun/EchoBlog/index.md

 * Piscean with curious mind
 * Novel fanatic

-I love beautiful things,
+My dream is to make a living by thinking,

-My dream is to create them.
+That's why I am doing science.

 ---------------